ryzam/devops/docs/07-ha-cluster-rke2.md

 - **Dedicated Node**: Run HAProxy on a separate node/VM for better isolation
 - **Keepalived Integration**: For HAProxy HA, integrate with Keepalived for VIP failover
 - **SSL Termination**: Consider SSL termination at HAProxy for encrypted traffic
+- **WAF Protection**: Enable WAF rules to block common web attacks before they reach applications
+- **Rate Limiting**: Implement rate limiting to prevent DDoS and brute force attacks
-- **Monitoring**: Monitor HAProxy metrics and logs for troubleshooting
+- **Monitoring**: Monitor HAProxy metrics, logs, and WAF events for troubleshooting

 ---